Jury DOK.fest Award SOS-Kinderdörfer weltweit 2022

 Prof. Michaela Braun

 Michaela Braun is a lawyer and founding partner of BRAUN Rechtsanwälte München.
-She is a certified business mediator, process communication coach and gives lectures on communication and negotiation techniques.
-At the University of Applied Sciences of the Bavarian Economy she is a lecturer for business law, negotiation techniques and multidimensional leadership.
-She is also a lecturer for private business law at the University of Applied Sciences Munich.
-Since 2009 she has been deputy chairperson of the supervisory board of SOS Children's Villages worldwide.
+She is a certified business mediator, process communication coach and gives lectures on the topics of communication and negotiation techniques.
+In addition, she holds a professorship at the Bavarian Business School and is a lecturer at Zeppelin University Friedrichshafen and the University of Applied Sciences Munich.
+From July 2009 to July 2022, she was a member of the board of directors of SOS-Kinderdörfer weltweit and of the supervisory board of Hermann-Gmeiner-Fonds Deutschland e.V.

 Prof. Dr. jur.
 Heribert Prantl